IDv4: Aegis

 Scope the workflow you want to control.

 Bring the workflow, the systems it touches, the actions that require approval, and the audit questions your team has to answer.
-Aegis can be evaluated around that concrete operating problem in a focused pilot conversation.
+We'll scope the pilot around that concrete operating problem in one focused conversation.